 The only shunting capacitance appearing at the input is that of any strays occurring in the wiring to the gate and the internal junction capacitance of the FET itself.
 As the source "follows" the gate, the capacitance of this junction does not charge and is therefore not an issue.
 The drain is fixed, so the Miller effect is also not a problem.
 This holds the input capacitance of the FET to a couple of pF.
-There are techniques that will further reduce the apparent junction capacitance^{7,8} but I have found the residual capacitance to be more of an aid than a hindrance, as explained shortly, R9 and the MPF102 should have the bare minimum of lead length needed to reach the input connector.
+There are techniques that will further reduce the apparent junction capacitance but I have found the residual capacitance to be more of an aid than a hindrance, as I will discuss later, R9 and the MPF102 should have the bare minimum of lead length needed to reach the input connector.
 I have taken to mounting mine "flying lead" style on the antenna connector, a technique used in ultra high impedance instrumentation (well, in my Keithley electrometer anyway).
 Alternatively, a piece of coax could be used but the shield must be driven by the output of the follower - not grounded.
-In short, whatever technique that works 5 should be used to keep any stray capacitive coupling with the gate at a minimum - a few pF here and there is a killer when you are looking at the signal source through only 10 - 20 pF.
+In short, whatever technique that works should be used to keep any stray capacitive coupling with the gate at a minimum - a few pF here and there is a killer when you are looking at the signal source through only 10 - 20 pF.
 This is, in my opinion, the major reason that E-field receivers are so sensitive to nearby trees and other vertical conductive items.
-The world is full objects (including the ground) that are more than willing to be the "other plate" of a capacitive voltage divider.
-Absorption of the wave front energy by these objects obviously also plays a role, but it is likely minor compared with this loading effect.
+The world is full objects (including the ground) that are more than willing to be the "other plate" of a capacitive divider.
+Absorption of the wave front energy by these objects obviously also plays a role, but it is likely minor compared with loading effect.

-Without R8 some peaking will occur just before the corner frequency.
+Without R8 some peaking will occur just before the -3 dB frequency.
 This may or may not be desirable depending on your application.
 I included it, as my intentions were to have as flat a frequency response prior to the -3 dB point as possible.
 Its exact value will vary depending on the size of your whip.
-You can use a signal generator and a "simulated antenna" sized to approximate your whip to set it up, or the lower tech, but very effective, cut and try and listen method.
+You can use a signal generator and a "simulated antenna" sized to approximate your whip to set it up, or the low tech, but very effective, cut and try and listen method.
 Alternatively, it can be left out altogether; the peaking may be desirable.
-C1 should be between .001 and .1 μ F, this gives a -3 dB point that varies from ≈ 1.5 kHz down to near 300 Hz.
+C1 should be between .001 and .1 $\mu$ F, this gives a -3 dB point that varies from $\approx$ 1.5 kHz down to near 300 Hz.
 Be aware that using the larger values also brings up any hum nicely.
 Nothing besides care in avoiding stray capacitive coupling to the input gate is at all critical about this circuit.
 All parts are available at Radio Shack and it will happily run on anything from 6 - 18V.

 I live within 1 mile of 2 powerful AM transmitters and as such was pleased to find that autorectification was almost non-existent with this circuit, but it was still detectable way down in there.
 Adding R9 forms a low pass filter with the residual junction capacitance of the FET, neatly taking care of my BCB interference problems.
-Any other practical method of keeping the BCB energy low enough to prevent selfrectification would lower the input impedance.
-That last few pFs comes in handy.
-If strong medium wave signals are not an issue, R9 can be eliminated as it just provides more opportunity for stray shunting capacitance to sneak in.
+If strong medium wave signals are not an issue, eliminate R9 as it just provides more opportunity for stray shunting capacitance to sneak in.